Available with Advanced license.

 ArcGIS Pro allows you to photogrammetrically correct imagery from drones, satellites, digital photography, and scanned aerial photography to remove geometric distortion induced by sensor, platform, and terrain displacement, edgematch, and color balance the resulting orthoimagery.
-These images can be used to generate ortho mapping products:
+These images can be used to generate the following ortho mapping products:

-- Generate orthorectified image datasets.
+- Orthorectified image datasets.

 - Image tiles, using the Split Raster tool

 - Ortho image scenes, using the Export Mosaic Dataset Items tool

 Ortho mapping capability requires the ArcGIS Pro Advanced license.

 Get started with ArcGIS Pro ortho mapping

 Ortho mapping with ArcGIS Pro requires three major steps:

 - Perform block adjustment to correct the geometric distortions in the imagery.

 To get started, create a new project.
 Next, create an ortho mapping workspace, which is a subproject within the ArcGIS Pro project.
 The ortho mapping workspace manages all the ortho mapping resources and opens a map view with an Ortho Mapping tab and an ortho mapping view within the Contents pane for the ortho mapping workflow.
 The Ortho Mapping tab provides tools and wizards for bundle block adjustment and the generation of ortho mapping products.
 The ortho mapping view within the Contents pane manages and visualizes the layers of the related data in the ortho mapping workspace.